MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-grammar.md

 # Grammar

-This document details the role of a grammar in allowing natural language processing in MAKES, the composition of a MAKES grammar, how to compile a MAKES grammar, and how to load a compiled MAKES grammar into a MAKES instance.
+This document details the composition of a MAKES grammar and the role of a grammar in allowing natural language processing in MAKES via Interpret API.

 ## Natural language processing with grammars

 MAKES supports natural language query interpretation through the [Interpret API](reference-get-interpret.md), which requires a [Context Free Grammar (CFG)](https://academic.microsoft.com/topic/97212296) adhering to the [Speech Recognition Grammar Specification (SRGS)](https://www.w3.org/TR/speech-grammar/) format, a W3C standard for speech recognition grammars with support for generating semantic interpretations.

-In the context of the SRGS, the role of the MAKES grammar is as a *speech recognizer*.
-MAKES takes an input stream (natural language query) and tries to match it to a series of *rules* defined in the grammar, which in turn generate [structured query expressions](concepts-query-expressions.md) as their output.
+In the context of the SRGS, MAKES Interpret API act as a *speech recognizer* specified by a MAKES grammar.
+MAKES Interpret API takes an input stream (natural language query) and tries to match it to a series of *rules* defined in the grammar, which in turn generate [structured query expressions](concepts-query-expressions.md) as their output.
 Structured query expressions are what MAKES uses to retrieve entities matching a specific set of constraints.

 A *rule* is defined as one or more of the following:

 * [Text nodes](https://www.w3.org/TR/REC-DOM-Level-1/level-one-core.html#ID-1312295772) (the text inside of an element), or "tokens" are text that must be exactly matched in the natural language query for further expansion
 * [Indexed attribute references](reference-grammar-syntax.md#attrref-element) (```<attrref>```) allow natural language query terms to be matched with [indexed data](how-to-index-schema.md)
 * [Rule references](reference-grammar-syntax.md#ruleref-element) (```<ruleref>```) expand rules defined using the [```rule```](reference-grammar-syntax.md#rule-element) element
-* [Tags](reference-grammar-syntax.md#tag-element) (```<tag>```) specify how a path through the grammar is interpreted using [semantic functions](reference-semantic-functions.md)
+* [Tags](reference-grammar-syntax.md#tag-element) (```<tag>```) modifies the context/interpretation of a grammar path using [semantic functions](reference-semantic-functions.md)
 * [Sequence enclosures](reference-grammar-syntax.md#item-element) (```<item>```) expand rules defined inside the enclosing element
 * [Alternative enclosures](reference-grammar-syntax.md#one-of-element) (```<one-of>```) allow for different interpretations to be generated based on "alternate" matching criteria